imlixinyang/AGUIT/README.md

 And test your model by modify the code in test.py and (python test.py --config configs/face.yaml --checkpoint #your_checkpoint --input #your_input --output_dir #your_output_dir)

+The gui-test-code is waiting for a final check, it would be more easy for you to test your model in the future.
+Please wait for couples of days.

 ## Citation

 If our paper helps your research, please cite it in your publications: